rodoulak/desalsim/Tutorials/MED_Tutorial.md

 #input conditions
 T=20
 ```
+> [!NOTE]
-Note that if you want to add more components, you need to update the components list and include the concentration of the new component in the _Ciin_med_.
+> Note that if you want to add more components, you need to update the components list and include the concentration of the new component in the _Ciin_med_.

 You can calculate the density of the feed solution and the mass flow rate:
 ```python